 Eyeglasses and Contact Lenses

-There are two types of lenses prescribed for correcting or improving vision.
-These
+There are two types of lenses prescribed to correct or improve vision.
+These include:

-Refractive errors can include nearsightedness or myopia (difficulty seeing far away),
+that correct refractive errors.
+Refractive errors can include difficulty seeing far

-due to an irregularly shaped cornea).
-Eyeglasses perform this function by adding or
+and blurring due to an unevenly shaped cornea (astigmatism).
+Eyeglasses work by adding

-subtracting focusing power to the eye's cornea and lens.
+or subtracting focusing power to the cornea and lens.

 Contact lenses.
-Contact lenses are worn directly on the cornea of the eye.
-Like eyeglasses,
+Contact lenses are worn directly on the cornea.
+Like eyeglasses, contact lenses help

 How to read an eyeglass prescription

 The lens power of eyeglasses is measured in diopters.
-This measurement reflects the
+This measurement shows the amount

-amount of power necessary to focus images directly onto the retina.
-When looking at
+of power needed to focus images directly onto the retina.
+When looking at an eyeglass

 O.D.
-Oculus dextrous simply refers to the right eye (sometimes the abbreviation RE
+Oculus dextrus means the right eye (sometimes the abbreviation RE is used).

 O.S.
-Oculus sinister refers to the left eye (sometimes the abbreviation LE is used).
+Oculus sinister means the left eye (sometimes the abbreviation LE is used).

-In addition, the eyeglass prescription may also contain the following measurements.
+The eyeglass prescription may also have the following measurements:

-This number measurement shows the extent of the nearsightedness or farsightedness.
+This number shows the extent of the nearsightedness or farsightedness.

-This number measurement describes the astigmatism in degrees from the horizontal axis.
+This number describes the astigmatism in degrees from the horizontal axis.
+Most left

-Bifocal prescriptions usually have an additional measurement listed on the prescription
+Bifocal prescriptions often have an additional measurement listed on the prescription

-as add to indicate the strength of the lens.
+as "add."
+This shows the strength of the lens for near vision.
 Bifocals are used to

 What are the different types of eyeglass lenses?

-The type of lenses used in eyeglasses depends on the type of vision problem and may
+The type of lenses used in eyeglasses depends on the type of vision problem.
+They

 Concave lenses.
 These are thinnest in the center.
-They are used to correct nearsightedness
+They are used to correct nearsightedness.
+The numerical

-(myopia), the numerical prescription in diopters is always marked with a minus (-)
+prescription in diopters is always marked with a minus (-) symbol.

 Convex lenses.
-These are thickest in the center, like a magnifying glass.
-They are
+These are thickest in the center.
+They are used to correct farsightedness.
+The numerical

 Cylindrical lenses.
-These curve more in one direction than in the other and are used
+These curve more in one direction than in the other.
+They are used to correct astigmatism.

 Facts about contact lenses

-Over 30 million Americans wear contact lenses, 80% of whom wear daily wear soft lenses.
+More than 30 million Americans wear contact lenses.
+Of those, 80% use daily wear soft

-Currently, there are four types of contact lenses in use:
+lenses.
+Currently, there are four types of contact lenses: